Restoration of my 1940 Diamond T Model 201

 In 1972 while bicycling to work one day I noticed an old Diamond T 201 service truck parked in a residential neighborhood.
 The lift boom had been removed, but to me it was a beautiful truck.
 Every day as I passed it I would slow down or stop just to admire this great little truck.
 Just at the time I had scraped up all available cash to purchase a hobby farm, a “For Sale” sign was posted in the window.
 What a way to hurt a guy.
 After a couple of weeks, the truck was still for sale.
 I had to stop in to ask its price.
 Too bad, way out of reach with my cash already spent.
 A week or so later I stopped again and asked if I could take a test drive.
 The owner rigged a plastic jug on the fender for a gas supply because the tank leaked.
 This vintage truck is without a synchromesh transmission so it takes good timing and “double-clutching” to shift without grinding the gears.
 I grew up driving similar trucks so shifting it was almost second nature for me.
 I think the truck didn’t sell because potential buyers could not shift it so they lost interest.
 Against any fiscal responsibility I made an offer that the seller accepted so I was the new owner.
 I used the truck to move from St. Paul to the hobby farm in western Wisconsin and continued to use it for another seven years until the clutch gave out.
 I promised myself that I would fix it someday.

 After more than 30 years, in the fall of 2009 I finally got around to fixing the truck and decided to do a complete “frame-off” restoration.
 As I got more involved in the process I wondered if the former owner would like to know of the trucks fate.
 I knew that his family was from western Minnesota.
 After some unsuccessful searching of the net looking for Robert Westacott, I simply checked the Minneapolis phone book and there he was.
 I wrote a note to confirm that I had the right person and to let him know that I still had the truck and was in the process of restoring it.
 He was really pleased to hear from me and that the truck was spared the junk yard.
-He sent me a few pictures of the truck from when it had been used on his family’s farm.
+He sent me pictures of the truck from when it had been used on his family’s farm.

 Robert Westacott passed away October 11, 2011 RIP